Xlinka/Resonite-Active-Session-Bot/README.md

 ## Credits

-This bot was created by Xlinka and is a recreation of the bot used in the Main Neos Discord.
+This bot is a recreation of the bot used in the Main Neos Discord.